gogetdata/ggd-recipes/README.md

 ## QuickStart

----
-**NOTE**
-You will need the ggd cli installed on your system in order to do this.
+> **_NOTE:_** You will need the ggd cli installed on your system.
 If you don't have it installed already see the [GGD docs:Using GGD](https://gogetdata.github.io/using-ggd.html) page.
 Once ggd is installed on your system you can use it to create a recipe.
----

-Building a ggd data recipe.
+#### Building a ggd data recipe.
 First you need to make a bash script.
 Here's an example that gets cpg-island for hg19.
 We will place it in a file called `cpg.sh`

 ```